-He just said it, “You’re terminal.
+He just said, “You’re terminal.
 We’re just going to make you comfortable.”
-I had been newly divorced after 26 years of marriage, and I had two children at home.
+I had been newly divorced after 26 years of marriage, and I had 2 children at home.
 My daughter was 14, and my son was 17.

 How did you break the news to your children?

 I made dinner.
-I have three children, two boys and a girl.
+I have 3 children, 2 boys and a girl.
 My eldest son was married.
 He’s actually a paramedic.
 I had them all come to the house, and I just told them.
 I said they found cancer and that I’m going to try to go through treatment.

 My daughter was 9 years old when my sister died, and she and I were very, very close.
 I didn’t realize that she had a memory of seeing my sister like that.
 When I said it was cancer, the first thing my daughter asked was if I going to look like my sister, like Auntie Pat.
 Like I said, my sister and I had talked a lot.
 I decided I was going to be very truthful, and I just said I didn’t know but that we would get through it.